 There is no exact answer to this question.
 Once ordered the Clerk of Court must execute the order.
 However, if court costs are due, those must be paid first.
 Agencies that are affected by the order must execute it once notice has been given to them.
 The time it takes to do all of these things is not precise.
 See my webpage about who gets notified once your expungement is ordered.

 Yes.
 You do not have to live in the State of Florida to have a Florida criminal arrest record sealed or expunged.
 You do not even have to live within the country.
 Millions of people each year visit Florida.
 People get arrested while visiting Florida and then return home.
 You do have to use Florida law and procedure to achieve this.
 The law applies to everyone.

 By looking on the Florida Online Statutes you will be able to look up each statute.
 The expungement statute is in chapter 943, section 0585 (typically read as section 943.0585, Florida Statutes).
 The sealing statute is in section 059.

 Yes.
 There are websites that provide some information.
 These are typically Clerk of Court websites.
 The Florida Department of Law Enforcement’s website is also particularly helpful.
 Be aware that once you start this process, neither agency can help you.
 I wrote a book called “Erase Your Record” that tries to fill in the gaps for people trying to do this themselves.
 It can be found on Amazon.

 The answer is yes but not all.
 If the charges were dropped and you otherwise qualify, any felony can be expunged.
-However, if the charges were not dropped only some felonies can be sealed.
+However, if the charges were not dropped, many but not all felonies can be sealed.